 Art Easel Interest Learning Center in Preschool

 The Art Easel does not just have to be for paint!
-Although paint is the primary medium used at an easel, let's get creative and find ways to attract the children who don't typically choose any art area during the day!
+Although paint is the primary medium used at an easel, let's get creative and find ways to attract the children who don't typically choose the art area during the day!

 What is an Art Easel?